And it is a dream at sea such as was never dreamt, and it is the Sea in us that will dream it:

 — Saint-John Perse, Seamarks

 I’ve touched death twice and come back.
 I feel like a cat, though I’m not counting on nine.
 I was told as a child that I would not live even thirty years due to severe asthma.
 In my early twenties, I wheezed ceaselessly for two years, even with intravenous steroids during monthly hospitalizations.
 At this time I was told I’d be dead by twenty-five due to a rare form of asthma that afflicts fewer than two percent of asthmatics, most of whom are seventy or older.
-Now in my forties, I know that no one can predict another’s fate.
+Now, long past thirty, I know that no one can predict another’s fate.

 The first time I touched death, I was seventeen.
 After spending several days trying to stabilize a particularly bad attack, during which I could only walk with assistance, could barely eat, and couldn’t lie down, I called my physician, Doctor K, who wanted to meet me in the emergency room.